LBROCHARD/echalote/README.md

 ## How to run

-After cloning the projet and installing the dependancies with `npm i` you can run the project using the following command :
+After cloning the project and installing the dependencies with `npm i` you can run the project using the following command :

 ```bash
 $ npm run dev